hissy/rs-csv-importer/readme.txt

 * Category support
 * Tag support
 * Custom field support
+* Adcanved Custom Fields support (beta)
 * Custom post type support

 Contains CSV file sample in `/wp-content/plugins/really-simple-csv-importer/sample` directory.

 = Available column names and values: =
-* ID or post_id: (int) post id. update post data if this value is defined. default is insert
+* ID or post_id: (int) post id.
+  This value is not required.
+The post ID is already exists in your blog, importer will update that post data.
+If the ID is not exists, importer will trying to create a new post with suggested ID.
 * post_author: (login or ID) author
 * post_date: (string) publish date
 * post_content: (string) post content